CopernicaMarketingSoftware/Documentation/Mailerq/4.1/smtp-server.md

 messages are published the the inbox queue, set with the "rabbitmq-inbox" setting in the config file.

+Remember that MailerQ sends out message from the _outbox_ queue - which is a different queue that the inbox queue to which incoming messages are published.
-Most users give the "rabbitmq-inbox" setting the same value as the "rabbitmq-outbox" setting, so that all incoming emails are automatically published to the outbox queue, from which they are then directly picked up again and scheduled for immediate forwarding.
+By default, incoming message are therefore not immediately sent out again.
+To overcome this, most MailerQ users give the "rabbitmq-inbox" setting the same value as the "rabbitmq-outbox" setting.
+All incoming emails are then automatically published to the outbox queue, from which they are then directly picked up again and scheduled for immediate forwarding.

 ![MailerQ shared inbox outbox queue](../Images/mailerq-shared-inbox-outbox-queue.png)